sematext/docs/docs/integration/solr.md

 Make sure that tag ```<jmx />``` is enabled in your ```solrconfig.xml``` file.

-**You need to restart your SolrCloud node after the above changes.**
+**You need to restart your SolrCloud node after the changes above.**

 ## Collected Metrics